jsunn-y/CARE/README.md

 | Name |  54.1 | 60.4 | 81.0 | 95.5 |
 | ... | ... | ...|  ...|  ... |

-## CARE Package: for reproducing dataset processing/splitting and reproducing benchmarking results
+## CARE Package: for reproducing dataset processing/splitting

 ### Installation
 If you are interested in the reproducing the dataset curation/splitting, training and inference, and analyses in our study, then proceed to clone this repo and install the environment below.